Avoid This Common Mistake When Trying to Build Muscle

-Today I’m going to talk about a common muscle building mistake that I frequently see guys making.
+Today I’m going to talk about a common muscle building mistake that I frequently see people making.

-In fact, this particular mistake can actually turn into a pretty big problem for many guys that are trying to put on strength and muscle.
+In fact, this particular mistake can actually turn into a pretty big problem for many people that are trying to put on strength and muscle.

 Left unchecked, it is a problem that can leave many otherwise dedicated gym-goers lifting the same amount of weight week after week.